PollockCR/Practice-Problems/README.md

 Practice-Problems
 =================

 Worked out practice coding problems found from various sources.
-If the source is not stated, it is most likely from the book "Cracking the Coding Interview", with title referring to problem number.
-Links can be found in the comments for many problems.
+The sources are referenced in each directory's README.
+Links or descriptions can be found in the comments for many problems.